Curriculum Policy

 The ‘inclusivity’ and ‘breaking barriers to learning’ model adopted by the Teaching Team is measurable against the DfE’s ‘Teacher’s Standards’ to ensure:

-Teachers adapt and respond to the strengths and needs of pupils
+Teachers adapt and respond to the strengths and needs of learners

- know when and how to differentiate appropriately, using approaches which enable pupils to be taught effectively
+ know when and how to differentiate appropriately, using approaches which enable learners to be taught effectively

- have a secure understanding of how a range of factors can inhibit pupils’ ability to learn, and how best to overcome these
+ have a secure understanding of how a range of factors can inhibit learners’ ability to learn, and how best to overcome these

- demonstrate an awareness of the physical, social and intellectual development of children, and know how to adapt teaching to support pupils’ education at different stages of development
+ demonstrate an awareness of the physical, social and intellectual development of children, and know how to adapt teaching to support learners’ education at different stages of development

 The quality of data-handling following assessments is measurable against the DfE’s ‘Teacher’s standards’ to ensure: